flatironinstitute/gp-shootout/README.md

 `git clone --recurse-submodules https://github.com/flatironinstitute/gp-shootout.git`

 This will also download install some submodule packages (currently: RLCM, FLAM).
-In addition your system must also have the following.
+In addition your system must also have the following required dependencies:
-Required dependencies:

-* MATLAB (tested on R2021b)
+* MATLAB (tested on R2021a and b)

 Dependencies specific to methods: